Strolling into Matlock Town’s glorious Causeway ground last Friday, it was remarkable how different some things were, and yet also how familiar.

 Despite the addition of some electronic scoreboards that look as though they were nicked from some roadworks, it’s a cracking stadium, one where you always end up glancing up at Riber Castle looming high on the hill as you enter, just to check the old structure is as imposing as you remember it (it is).

-But this time, it was all a bit different: track and codes at the entrance, bottles of hand sanitiser dumped on a battered old piece of wood, a steward’s welcoming patter including friendly but firm instructions not to stroll past it.
+But this time, it was all a bit different: track-and-trace codes at the entrance, bottles of hand sanitiser dumped on a battered old piece of wood, a steward’s welcoming patter including friendly but firm instructions not to stroll past it.

 But then the players trotted out and somehow everything seemed right again with the world: the heavens opened, my pie got soggy… and Boston lost